FAQs

 What is excessive drinking?

-Excessive drinking is a pattern of alcohol use that can lead to chronic, long-term health problems like cancer, heart disease, depression, and alcohol use disorder (AUD).
-It can also have immediate impacts such as injuries, car crashes, and poisonings.
+Excessive drinking is a pattern of alcohol use that can lead to long-term health problems.
+These include cancer, heart disease, depression, and alcohol use disorder (AUD).
+Excessive drinking can also have immediate impacts like injuries, car crashes, and poisonings.
 It is a leading cause of preventable death in Oregon and nationally.

-Excessive drinking will mean something different for each person, depending on physical and other factors.
+Excessive drinking will mean something different for each person.
+What it will mean depends on physical and other factors.
 The CDC* offers two ways to think about it: binge drinking and heavy drinking.
-Any alcohol use during pregnancy or by people under age 21 is also included in the CDC’s definition of excessive drinking.
+Alcohol use during pregnancy or by people under age 21 is also excessive drinking, the CDC says.
 Learn more about these definitions on the CDC's website or check out this fact sheet.

 *Centers for Disease Control and Prevention